I Did a Thing: Early life

+YouTube career

 Boy Boy (2016–present)

 In 2016, Apollonov and fellow comedian Vulović founded the YouTube channel Boy Boy.
 Much of the content centered around myth-busting sensationalist claims in Australian media, while also using comedy to bring light to issues of such as climate change, colonialism, police violence, and racism.
 Boy Boy's patreon says as of 2024 that they are "making communist propaganda for idiots".
 One video produced by this channel included Apollonov calling an Australian anti-terrorist hotline and reporting Vulović for wanting to join a violent militaristic organisation with ties to violence in the Middle East, which at the end of the video was revealed to be the Australian military.
 Due to the low traffic of the Boy Boy channel, Apollonov created a new channel in 2018 titled "I did a thing", although he still uploads videos to Boy Boy on a less frequent basis.
 Much of the content on this channel was inspired by Louis Theroux and The Chaser's War on Everything.